-Ensure that fuels, oils and chemicals dangerous to the environment are only ordered in manageable quantities and stored responsibly i.e. in a bunded area able to contain 110% of the volume of the largest container or 25% of the total volume or in a suitable container/storage area within designated areas and in accordance with relevant legislation
+Ensure that fuels, oils and chemicals dangerous to the environment are only ordered in manageable quantities and stored responsibly i.e. in a bunded area able to contain 110% of the volume or in a suitable container/storage area within designated areas and in accordance with relevant legislation

 Store fuel, oil and chemical in areas that are secure with suitable built in containment such as bund walls or drip tray.
 Containment must be structurally sound and strong enough to prevent leakage.
-They must be locked and secured when not in use to prevent unauthorised access and to reduce the risk of vandalism.
+They must be locked and secured when not in use.